 OST 248 Diagnostic Coding (1 2 2)

-Prerequisites: MED 121
+Prerequisites: MED 121 or OST 141

 Corequisites: MED 122 (L) (Optional)

 This course provides an in-depth study of diagnostic coding for the medical office.
 Emphasis is placed on ICD coding system.
 Upon completion, students should be able to properly code diagnoses in a medical facility.
 (F.)